Jprebys/video_game_machine_learning/README.md

 1. Making a more comprehensive stop-word list
 2. Extracting the features from my model to determine what exactly determines a 'good' game
+3. Follow advancements in the field of neural networks for language processing tasks

 Additionally, once I have a model that can sufficiently process the content of a game in this way, I would like to roll it into a content-based recommendation system.
 This app can be deployed through Dash and accessible via Heroku.